cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 3. Look at your peers' slideshows; post replies in to their post that compare findings, comment on each others' examples, and discuss some of the differences between TPW and academic, journalistic, and other kinds of writing you're familiar with.

 # For Thursday

-  - My **correspondence video discusses you attitude and other nonsense.**

 Complete the "Email for dummies" discussion forum in your group